A version of this story appeared in the fall 2019 issue of Uncommon Path.

 Patagonia’s Down Sweater (it also comes in a women’s and men’s hoodie) isn’t the lightest down jacket there is, nor is it the warmest.
 However, we think this jacket strikes the best balance of warmth-to-weight while still breathing well, making it a mid or outer layer for city folks or for anyone who needs a compressible down jacket for camping, hiking, backpacking or snowshoeing.

 The Down Sweater comes in many different colors and patterns, in women’s and men’s profiles, with or without a hood.
 It fits true to size if you plan to layer, with a length that’s likely to go past your waist and sleeves that hit your wrists with comfortably lined elastic cuffs.
 The torso of the jacket is a bit bulky, but that makes it perfect for layering over a fleece.
 The jacket isn’t too big, though, which means you can wear a shell over it once the weather turns.
-(A note: The Down Sweater is covered with a ripstop nylon shell that has a durable water repellent finish, so you may not need that extra shell unless you plan to spend a lot of time in inclement weather.)
+(A note: The Down Sweater is covered with a ripstop polyester shell that has a durable water repellent finish, so you may not need that extra shell unless you plan to spend a lot of time in inclement weather.)

 Patagonia’s Down Sweater is stuffed with Traceable Down, which means that the goose feathers come from a responsible source that respects animal welfare (no live plucking and no force feeding) and the feathers can be traced to their source.
 The 800 fill power of the jacket made it one of the warmest options we tested, and while the jacket does feel extra puffy because of all that insulation, it’s also warm and blocks the wind well.
 We also liked that it compressed into its own pocket; the down stayed in place during all this compression, too, because of well-constructed baffles.